joimb9064/vulnerable-lab/README.md

 ## Samba config
 ### Create Users password
 ```
-sudo useradd -m username  # or run the ./createuser.sh script to create users.
+Run the ./createusers.sh script to create users.
-#add samba password
+#add samba password to individual users
 sudo smbpasswd -a username
 #add system password for users
 sudo passwd username
 #it is possible to sync password but we want to keep it simple here
 ```
 ### Configure the Samba users in the smb.conf.
 Use the smb.conf file.
-This will be done automatcically by the script.
+This will be done automatcically by the script to /etc/samba directory.
 ### Restart
 sudo systemctl restart smbd